-This quarter, Magnachip's DIO came in at 60, which is 2 more days than its five-year average.
-These numbers suggest that despite the recent decrease, the company's inventory levels are slightly above the long-term average.
+This quarter, Magnachip's DIO came in at 76, which is 17 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Magnachip's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 23.6% in Q3, down 0.5 percentage points year on year.
+Magnachip's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 22.7% in Q4, down 3.7 percentage points year on year.

-Magnachip reported an operating margin of -11.5% in Q3, up -2.2 percentage points year on year.
+Magnachip reported an operating margin of negative 27.7% in Q4, down 13.7 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Magnachip's operating margins have been trending down over the last year, averaging -14.9%.
+Magnachip's operating margins have been trending down over the last year, averaging negative 17.9%.
 This is a bad sign for Magnachip, whose margins are already among the lowest for semiconductors.
 The company will have to improve its relatively inefficient operating model.

 Earnings, Cash & Competitive Moat

-Analysts covering Magnachip expect earnings per share to grow 62.8% over the next 12 months, although estimates will likely change after earnings.
+Wall Street expects earnings per share to decline 143% over the next 12 months, although estimates will likely change after earnings.

 Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
-Magnachip's free cash flow came in at $973 thousand in Q3, down 93.5% year on year.
+Magnachip's free cash flow came in at negative $7.50 million in Q4, up 86.8% year on year.

 As you can see above, Magnachip failed to produce positive free cash flow over the last 12 months and shareholders will likely want to see an improvement in the coming quarters.